Careers360 Logo

 • Auxins, gibberellins, and cytokinins are plant-growth-promoting hormones.

 • Auxin is synthesised at the shoot apex; it promotes cell elongation.
-Auxin causes the bending of shoot towards the light.
+Auxin causes the bending of the shoot towards the light.

 • Gibberellins help in stem growth.